Dipanjan-Chaudhuri/Dipanjan-Chaudhuri/README.md

 - 👋 Hi, I’m @Dipanjan-Chaudhuri
 - 👀 I’m interested in Physics, Astronomy and Coding (scientific computation)
-- 🌱 I’m currently learning the basics of simulation computation and Relativistic Quantum Mechanics
+- 🌱 I’m currently learning the basics of astrophysical simulation and computation, and, Statistical Mechanics
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me academic.dipanjan@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: You can only see your nose when you try to touch it of sense its presence.
+- ⚡ Fun fact: You can only see your nose when you try to touch it or sense its presence.

 <!---
 Dipanjan-Chaudhuri/Dipanjan-Chaudhuri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.